SteveTrewick/USBmuxd/README.md

 OK, how do we use it?
 This example also uses [GCDSocket](https://github.com/SteveTrewick/GCDSocket) for talking to the domain socket, which is also now a dependency in the swift package.

-## Listen/ListDevices - old school bare calls
+## Listen/ListDevices - Old School Bare Calls

-Using the base features we can do that like this
+Using the base features we can do that like this.
+Note that the Listen call sends you a device message for each device that is already attached Note also the device list gives us an extra network connected device, I have two iPhones connected for this example and one is doing some wireless thangs.
+Funky.
+Note especially that sending the Listen message more than once makes usbmuxd very, very unhappy, so don't do that.

 ```swift
 import Foundation